raidionics/Raidionics/README.md

 - [x] Bug: Unable to run analysis again (after initial run has been made) - prompted (This class is a singleton!)
 - [x] Add support for building package installers for each respective OS
 - [ ] Add simple way to support batch mode?
-- [ ] Install the dependencies (.dll/.so) outside the executable to enable faster initialization of the software
+- [ ] Install the dependencies (.dll/.so) outside the executable to enable faster initialization of the software ([x]: Done for macOS)

 ## TIPS